-11. -(1) Where you consider (and the Authority's Monitoring Officer agrees) that the nature of a disclosable pecuniary interest is such that disclosure of the details of the interest could lead to you or a person connected with you being subject to intimidation or violence, it is a "sensitive interest" for the purposes of the Code, and the details of the sensitive interest do not need to be disclosed to a meeting, although the fact that you have a sensitive interest must be disclosed, in accordance with paragraph 10(2) above.
+12. -(1) Where you consider (and the Authority's Monitoring Officer agrees) that the nature of a disclosable pecuniary interest or other registrable interest is such that disclosure of the details of the interest could lead to you or a person connected with you being subject to intimidation or violence, it is a "sensitive interest" for the purposes of the Code, and the details of the sensitive interest do not need to be disclosed to a meeting, although the fact that you have a sensitive interest must be disclosed, in accordance with paragraph 11(2) or 11(4) above.